Bobby Caldwell: Film soundtracks

 Caldwell wrote and performed songs for the movies Back to School ("Educated Girl"), Mac and Me ("Take Me, I'll Follow You"), Salsa ("Puerto Rico") and its sequel ("Every Teardrop").
 He also recorded a song for the 1984 film Night of the Comet ("Never Give Up").
 Due to what he has cited in interviews as a lower cost of use than the original recordings, his versions of big band standards have appeared in several films.
 Examples include Simone (2001) and Lake Boat (2002).

 Aside from a minor role in 1988's Salsa, Caldwell portrayed Frank Sinatra from October 1999 to January 2000 in the Las Vegas musical The Rat Pack Is Back.

-Japanese audience

-Caldwell is popular in Japan, where he was nicknamed "Mister AOR".
-In Japan, the acronym "AOR" (AOR short for "Adult Oriented Rock") is used to describe the style commonly called Adult Contemporary in the United States.
-In 1992, he received the award for Best Foreign Artist at the 34th Japan Record Awards.